IoT Testing: How to Test Internet of Things Solutions

 There are many reasons why testing IoT devices typically costs more than testing regular software solutions.
 In addition to the possible seniority and prior experience requirements for the QA engineers, it’s also often necessary to set up a testing lab where the team can create the required conditions for thoroughly testing the product.
 It’s very expensive to do in-house and also triggers additional costs when working with an outside vendor.

-Best practices for the Internet of Things testing
+Best Practices for the Internet of Things Testing

 Whether you’re doing all IoT QA yourself or planning to use some outside help, it’s always a good idea to know how this type of testing is done and how to make it more effective.
 We are not going to post a whole testing tutorial here, but these are the key best practices for testing IoT solutions:

 1. Automate everything you can.
 Internet of Things testing is one of the most challenging QA types to automate, but it’s also one where automation always pays off.
-You should especially consider mature testing processes for automation since automating them makes the most business sense.
+You should especially consider mature testing processes for automation, since automating them makes the most business sense.

 2. Use gray box testing.
 By providing the testing team with some, but not all knowledge of the internal system workings, you can achieve a deeper understanding of whether the IoT solution truly hits all the marks.
 Grey box testing also works well when architecture, connectivity, and third-party software integrations are considered.

 3. Test in real-life scenarios.
 Teams often create whole testing labs for evaluating IoT solutions, but these are products that are going to be used every day in all kinds of scenarios.
-Real-life conditions, including different UX, performance, network, and compatibility testing scenarios, allow us to look at the solution from even the most unlikely angles.
+Real-life conditions, including different UX, performance, network, and compatibility testing scenarios, allow to look at the solution from even the most unlikely angles.

 The fact that software and hardware testing is essential for ensuring the quality of the product, and therefore the company’s reputation and revenue, is not up for debate.
 However, testing IoT solutions takes all of that to the next level, as the cost of error for an IoT product is significantly higher.